Robert Tracy (dancer): Early life and education

+Relationship with Rudolf Nureyev

+In 1979, when Tracy was 23 years old, he met Nureyev in New York City, and they became lovers for two and a half years.
+Tracey moved into Nureyev's New York apartment at the Dakota.
+Nureyev employed Tracy as his personal assistant and production coordinator when working out of New York and Paris, while Tracy kept his job teaching dance history at Fordham University.

+Tracy and Nureyev had open relationship and remained companions after their sexual relationship ended.
+They entertained the idea of becoming parents and Nureyev had plans to father a child with Nastassja Kinski, a plan that never materialized.

+In 1983, Tracy and Nureyev both tested positive for HIV/AIDS.
+By 1991, their relationship had deteriorated and according to friends, Nureyev wanted Tracy to move out of his apartment at the Dakota.
+While witnessing the execution of Nureyev's will in April 1992, Tracy observed that no provisions had been made for him.
+Shortly after, Tracy hired renowned palimony attorney Marvin Mitchelson to negotiate a settlement with Nureyev because he had no reliable source of money and was concerned about his own health.
+"I hired Mitchelson to protect me, because I wasn't being protected," Tracy said.
+Although he continued to reside at the Dakota, Nureyev's attorney, Barry Weinstein, sent him three eviction notices the week before Nureyev died.

+Following Nureyev's death, his fortune, estimated at US$33 million at the time, was transferred by his lawyer to his Ballet Promotion Foundation, which was named after him.
+Eventually, under a legal agreement with the foundation, which recognized Tracy's entitlement to some security for their long-term relationship, he received $600,000, paid in small installments with the condition that he could not talk publicly about their relationship, write a book, or sell this information to the media during his lifetime.

+Writing career

-In 1983 his first book, Balanchine's Ballerinas: Conversations With the Muses, was published by Simon & Schuster; described by The Wall Street Journal as "this year's great ballet book."
+In 1983, his first book, Balanchine's Ballerinas: Conversations With the Muses, was published by Simon & Schuster; described by The Wall Street Journal as "this year's great ballet book."

 Subsequent books included Goddess: Martha Graham's Dancers Remember (1997) and Ailey Spirit: The Journey of an American Dance Company (2004), both published by Limelight.

 Tracy reportedly worked as an editor.
 He edited Nigel Gosling's Prowling the Pavements: Selected Writings From London, 1950-1980 (Winchell, 1986) and contributed to Isamu Noguchi's 1994 anthology Essays and Conversations and to the International Encyclopedia of Dance.

-The main focus of his writing was on dance, theater, music, art and film creating magnificent reports and articles for main newspapers and magazines including The New York Times, Vanity Fair, Dance, Elle, and Vogue.
+The main focus of his writing was on dance, theater, music, art and film creating magnificent reports and articles for main newspapers and magazines, including The New York Times, Vanity Fair, Dance, Elle, and Vogue.

-Personal life

-In 1978 when Tracy was 23 years old, he met Nureyev in New York City, where they began a love affair, for the first two and a half years living at Nureyev's New York apartment.
-They conducted an open relationship that lasted over 14 years until Nureyev's death.
-Nureyev employed Tracy as his personal assistant and production co-ordinator when working out of New York and Paris, while Tracy kept his teaching job at Fordham University.

-During the long-term relationship, they entertained the idea of becoming parents and Nureyev had plans to father a child with Nastassja Kinski; a plan that never materialized.
-In 1985, Tracy and Nureyev were both tested positive for HIV/AIDS, first Nureyev in France in 1984.

-Legal issue of same-sex couple

-Nureyev declared Tracy as his live-in companion, and they were together until Nureyev's death in 1993.
-Since Nureyev made no will, U.S. law only recognized them as lovers and not as spouses for inheritance purposes.
-Nureyev's fortune, estimated at US$33 million at the time, was transferred by his lawyer to a created foundation named after him.

-Eventually, under a legal agreement with the foundation which recognized Tracy's partner entitlement to some security after their life-long relationship, he received $600,000, paid in small installments with the condition that he could not talk publicly about their relationship, write a book or sell this information to the media during his lifetime.
+Death

 On June 7, 2007, Tracy died from complications of AIDS; upon his death the information was revealed by The New York Times with the legal consent of the Nureyev Foundation.